[Final Chapter] Thoughts of their first real night together at a local motel last New Year’s Eve made Andrew’s ass throb like a day-old bee sting.

 “I already removed my share.”
 Sash sat back, his muscled chest outlined in a tight tan turtleneck.
 “How have you been, Andrej?”

-“Better than Niko,” said Andrew, growing quiet.
+“Better than Niko,” said Andrew, lowering his voice.
 “They found him four miles out,”

 “How have you been, Andrej?”